What Sathya Sai did for Shirdi Sai - thoughts on the oneness of the two Babas

 What Sathya Sai Baba “did” for Shirdi Sai Baba

 Then my research revealed some amazing things that Sathya Sai Baba ‘did’ for Shirdi Baba.
 It is absolute foolishness that I write as if the two Babas are different but then, this is intended for the people who feel that way and so I choose my words thus.
 There have been several movies made on the life and teachings of Shirdi Sai Baba.
 However, the first and the most popular one had Sudheer Dalvi in the lead role and award-winning Indian actor, Manoj Kumar in the supporting role.
 It was directed by Ashok V Bhushan.
-Entitled Shirdi Ke Sai Baba, it was one of the top movies in its year of release, 1977.
+Titled Shirdi Ke Sai Baba, it was one of the top movies in its year of release, 1977.
 There is no denying the fact that the movie did a lot of good in terms of promoting the ‘popularity’ of Shirdi Baba.

 Watch the entire movie in 11 parts on Youtube